 - How to Develop Characters (free course) — The key to a great mystery is not just a great hero.
 You’re going to need an entire cast of interesting characters, to keep readers guessing and give them a reason to be invested in the events they’re witnessing.
 This requires a lot of work, which is why you’ll want to dedicate plenty of time to character development.

 Want more help learning how to write a short mystery?
-Check out How to Write a Short Story That Gets Published — a free, ten day course by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.
+Check out How to Write a Short Story That Gets Published — a free, ten day course guiding you through the process of short story writing by Laura Mae Isaacman, a full-time editor who runs a book editing company in Brooklyn.

 Ready to start writing?
 Check out Reedsy’s weekly short story contest, for the chance of winning $250!
 You can also check out our list of writing contests or our directory of literary magazines for more opportunities to submit your story.